 The red clover plant actually belongs to the legume plant family (just like peanuts and beans), which is why animals often graze on it in the wild.
-While historically the RC plant has been taken in the form of tea and tinctures, today it’s often used to make extracts, such as the products with brand names Promensil and Menoflavon.
+While historically the red clover plant has been taken in the form of tea and tinctures, today it’s often used to make extracts, such as the products with brand names Promensil and Menoflavon.

-Research suggests RC acts like a natural diuretic, meaning it increases urine production and balances fluid levels in the body.
+Research suggests red clover acts like a natural diuretic, meaning it increases urine production and balances fluid levels in the body.
 It’s also believed to improve immune function by helping the body get rid of excess waste, mucus (acting like an expectorant) and toxins that can accumulate in the body.
 Additionally, it may help support functions of the liver, lungs, skeletal system and digestive organs.

 How It Works